storj/docs/s3-gateway.md

 The Storj S3 gateway is our service that mimics the Amazon S3 API using the Storj network.
-This tutorial assumes you have an account on a running Satellite and uses a [test network satellite](test-network.md) by default.
+This tutorial assumes you have an account on a running Satellite and uses a [test network](test-network.md) Satellite by default.

 # Installation and configuration